 Grand Am Driver Jeff Clinton Killed

 HOMESTEAD, Fla.
-(AP) _ Grand Am series driver Jeff Clinton was killed Friday when he crashed during practice at Homestead-Miami Speedway, his team owner said.
+(AP) _ Grand American series driver Jeff Clinton was killed during practice Friday when his open-wheel, open-cockpit race car veered off course, flipped repeatedly and landed upside down.

-``He made it fun for us.
+``It was the obvious thing to do,'' Johnson said. ``He was a great guy. ...
+He made it fun for us.
 He always brought the right attitude, the right style, the right everything.
 We're really going to miss him.''

 This was the second deadly crash at Homestead-Miami Speedway.
 NASCAR truck racer John Nemechek died March 21, 1997, five days after sustaining massive brain injuries during a crash at the 1 1/2-mile oval.